How to Immigrate to Canada as a Refugee

 • Applying for Refugee status

-You must ensure the Canadian government always has your current address to avoid delays.
+To avoid delays, ensure the Canadian government always has your current address.

-On top of this, as a refugee, you can study while in Canada, provided you get a Canadian study permit.
+You can study in Canada as a refugee, provided you get a Canadian study permit.
 To obtain a study permit, you must have an acceptance letter from a Designated Learning Institution (DLI) before you apply.

 Here's a full breakdown of the Canadian study permit, eligibility requirements, and how to apply to get you started.